===========================================================================================================================

 AI and ensuring their safety.
 The latest generation of LLMs, such as

-ChatGPT, Gemini, DeepSeek, LLAMA and open-source alternatives, has
+CHATGPT, Gemini, DeepSeek, LLAMA and open-source alternatives, has

 showcased remarkable advancements in text and image understanding and